-Has your elementary schooler come home worried that if she doesn’t pass her milestones test she won’t move on to the next grade?
-Is your middle schooler already worried about getting into college or basing his whole identity on being a star student?
+Has your elementary schooler come home worried that if they don’t pass their milestones test they won’t move on to the next grade?
+Is your middle schooler already worried about getting into college or basing their whole identity on being a star student?

 Some school-related stress is normal—and helpful.
-It gives kids “a little healthy fear that will hopefully motivate them to study for tests, complete homework on time and focus on schoolwork,” says Kathleen Hill, licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
+It gives kids “a little healthy fear that will hopefully motivate them to study for tests, complete homework on time and focus on schoolwork,” says licensed therapist Kathleen Hill.
 But how can you tell when that stress has gotten out of control?
 And how do you ease it while still encouraging your child to achieve?
 Read on for expert tips.

 Kids don’t always tell you how they feel or show stress in obvious ways.
 Remember that behavior is a way of communicating.
 Look out for these signs in your child:

 - Complains of constant stomachaches or headaches

 - Acts out in class (such as being the class clown) or at home (refusing to do homework)